mrmacete/writeups/crackmes.de/Crackme#3/README.md

 	│           0x08048300   mov ebx, 0
 	╘           0x08048305   int 0x80

 Note that since it's not using the standard C library, the strings are not zero-terminated and explicit lengths are passed in order to print only a part of the string at a time.
+In order to decode linux 32 bit syscalls i used this: [http://syscalls.kernelgrok.com/](http://syscalls.kernelgrok.com/).

 The serial checking